 Harper seeks to improve workflow and business processes to provide more timely and efficient services to learners and employees and provide self-service via the Internet and Portals.
 While Harper has maintained a leading edge in the technology infrastructure, it has fallen behind in business applications.
 Harper has outgrown the current vendor who cannot deliver new applications or upgrade existing applications to meet Harper's strategic direction.
-The new ERP system was approved by the Board in FY2005.
+The REGENT system's performance is continuing to deteriorate with increased demand for web based applications.
+The new \$11.5 million ERP system was approved by the Board in FY2005.

-- Financial module was implemented in November 2005. - Human Resources module was implemented in January 2006. - Student system is scheduled to be implemented in March 2007.
+- Financial module was implemented in November 2005. - Human Resources module was implemented in January 2006. - Student system's implementation is planned for 2008.